 Meanwhile, affiliate programs reward influential people (such as content creators) for promoting your products, by rewarding them with a commission every time someone purchases from you via their affiliate link.

 For a rundown of the specific differences between referral and affiliate programs, check out this article.

 Referral Rock referral program software helps any business get more customers using the power of their existing network.
 Online and brick-and-mortar businesses can design incentive-based programs, enroll existing customers and partners, capture new leads and sales, and automatically issue rewards.

 Referral Rock automates every step of the process so a business can scale and consistently measure the success of referral marketing programs.
-This software has the flexibility to be used for customer referrals, employee referrals, partner programs and more.
+This software has the flexibility to be used for customer referrals, employee referrals, partner and affiliate programs, and more.